Mundo-Web/ticketing/MOBILE_TECHNICAL_API.md

   "success": false,
   "message": "Validation error",
   "errors": {
+    "title": ["The title field is required."],
-    "scheduled_for": ["The scheduled for field must be a date after now."], "estimated_duration": ["The estimated duration field must be at least 30."]
+    "estimated_duration": ["The estimated duration field must be at least 30."]
   }
 }